dchour9/ItemSetSetter/README.md

 # ItemSetSetter
-Item Set Manager for League of Legends
+Item Set Manager for League of Legends.
+This allows the user to create and edit item sets outside of the LoL client.
+Currently you can choose multiple champions to set the item sets and choose any item.
+You cannot currently choose the map.

 # Completed
 * Select multiple champions